namijith/gcp-gke-workshop/content/6_view_results/_index.md

 ![Npm Published Modules](/images/npm-published-modules.png)

 Our JFrog CLI CI/CD "pipeline" provided an overview of a typical build, docker build and push, security scan and promotion process using Artifactory and Xray.

-Next, we will deploy your docker image from the "staging" repository using GKE.